 - 1. Characteristics: Migration to stores specializing in Internet device services - 2.
 Strength: Shifting to a profit structure focused on service revenue - 3.
 Medium term business plan: Pursuit of business model evolution and bolstering of relationships with members (subscribers) - 4.
 Human resource development-Unique micro-governance and development of related population - 5.
-Near-term operating results: Shifting to a new structure that bears fruit on a full-scale basis from the term ending March 2020 - 6.
+Near-term operating results: Shifting to a new structure that bears fruit on a full-scale basis going forward - 6.
 Evaluation: Regaining customer trust and shifting to an active approach